SoftUni/Programming-Basics-Book-CSharp-EN/Content/Conclusion/study-software-engineering-in-softuni.md

 The forms of training at SoftUni are **on-site** (the better choice) and **online** (if you don't have another option).
 In both forms of training, in order to learn the program in the curriculum (that is required by software companies for starting a job), you need **a lot of learning**.
 You just need to **find the time for it**!
 Reason #1 for having hard time on the road to the profession in SoftUni is not spending enough time for the training: as a minimum you need to spend at least 20-30 hours a week.

-## SoftUni for People who Work and Study
+## SoftUni for People Who Work and Study

 We recommend to everyone who gets **excellent score at the SoftUni entrance exam** and are really passionate about making programming their profession, to leave the rest of their commitments aside and **spend their entire time** on learning the profession of a "software engineer" and start making a living through it.